kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     H. Tension pneumothorax
     I. Tracheobronchial injury

+For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q86
-A restrained driver involved in an RTA develops dyspnoea and tachypnoea prior to arrival in A&E. On examination air entry is decreased on the left side of the chest and decreased bowel sounds are audible.
+A restrained driver involved in an RTA develops dyspnoea and tachypnoea prior to arrival in A&E. On examination *air entry is decreased* on the left side of the chest and *decreased bowel sounds* are audible.
-#### Answer:
+#### Answer: C. Diaphragmatic rupture - ?

 ### Q87
 A restrained passenger involved in an RTA develops dyspnoea, tachypnoea and tachycardia.
-On examination chest wall movements are paradoxical.
+On examination *chest wall movements are paradoxical*.
-#### Answer:
+#### Answer: D. Flail chest - ?

 ### Q88
-A restrained front-seat passenger involved in an RTA in which a car travelling at high speed collided with a wall was haemodynamically unstable at the scene.
-Both radial pulses were absent and he went into cardiac arrest at the scene.
+A restrained front-seat passenger involved in an RTA in which a car travelling at high speed collided with a wall was *haemodynamically unstable* at the scene. *Both radial pulses were absent* and he went into *cardiac arrest* at the scene.
-#### Answer:
+#### Answer: A. Aortic dissection/disruption - ?

 ### Q89
 A restrained back-seat passenger involved in an RTA has remained haemodynamically stable, but is tachypnoeic and dyspnoeic.
-Examination reveals no tracheal deviation, with decreased chest wall expansion, decreased air entry on the left and a dullness to percussion on this side.
+Examination reveals *no tracheal deviation*, with *decreased chest wall expansion*, *decreased air entry* on the left and a *dullness to percussion* on this side.
-#### Answer:
+#### Answer: G. Simple pneumothorax - ?

 ### Q90
-A restrained driver involved in a high-speed impact with a tree has stridor, tachypnoea, dyspnoea and subcutaneous emphysema.
+A restrained driver involved in a high-speed impact with a tree has *stridor*, *tachypnoea*, *dyspnoea* and *subcutaneous emphysema*.
-#### Answer:
+#### Answer: I. Tracheobronchial injury - ?

 ### Q91
 A 21-year-old is brought to A&E unconscious.
 He has been involved in an RTA.
-Primary survey reveals that he is hypotensive and tachycardic, and a chest X-ray reveals a flail chest but no obvious pneumothorax.
-He has refractory hypotension, with no obvious point of blood loss, so a laparotomy is organised.
+Primary survey reveals that he is *hypotensive* and *tachycardic*, and a chest X-ray reveals a *flail chest* but no obvious pneumothorax.
+He has *refractory hypotension*, with *no obvious point of blood loss*, so a laparotomy is organised.
 He is intubated in the department and has a 4-unit blood transfusion started in the department.
 As he is being transferred to the operating theatre he goes into cardiac arrest.
-#### Answer:
+#### Answer: A. Aortic dissection/disruption - ?

 ### Q92
 A 29-year-old has a stab injury to the left side of the chest.
 Primary survey shows a large left haemothorax which is subsequently drained with a water seal chest drain.
 After 30 minutes he appears to be in significant distress.
 On examination he is tachycardic at 120 beats/min and his BP is 90/50 mmHg.
 He appears to have engorgement of his neck veins and his heart sounds are difficult to hear.
-#### Answer:
+#### Answer: B. Cardiac tamponade - ?

 ### Q93
 A 34-year-old is brought in with a stab wound to the right side of his chest.
 Primary survey shows a tension pneumothorax.
 This is initially treated with needle thoracocentesis.
 A chest drain is inserted.
 A check X-ray 30 minutes after tube insertion shows the tube to be in a satisfactory position.
 The patient continues to be in respiratory distress and a repeat chest X-ray after 30 minutes shows a persistent large pneumothorax.
-#### Answer:
+#### Answer: I. Tracheobronchial injury - ?

 Q94-97: Theme: Sterilisation